G29T/YummyCakeRecipePlanner/README.md

 The Cake Recipe Planner app is designed for managing cake recipes within a React web app.
 It provides a form where users can input a cake name, add ingredients with their respective quantities, and submit the recipe.
 Additionally, it includes features to dynamically add/remove ingredients and print a shopping list based on the last added recipe.
+Currently, the Cake History serves as a proof of concept.
+The add and edit buttons are non-functional at this time.
+In future development, users will have the capability to delete or edit cakes they have previously added.
+Additionally, users will be able to view corresponding shopping lists associated with each cake entry.

 ## Using the Cake Recipe Form
 Enter a cake name in the input field.